oscarhealth/docker-haproxy/README.md

 # aasmith/docker-haproxy
-HAProxy compiled against newer/faster libraries (PCRE w/ JIT, SLZ, and LibreSSL).
+HAProxy + *LUA* compiled against newer/faster libraries (PCRE w/ JIT, SLZ, and LibreSSL).

 This haproxy docker image uses statically-linked modern libraries where possible.
 Otherwise, it attempts to follow the official docker image as